geerlingguy/packer-centos-7/README.md

 After a few minutes, Packer should tell you the box was generated successfully.

-If you want to only build a box for one of the supported virtualization platforms (e.g. only build the MWare box), add `--only=vmware-iso` to the `packer build` command:
+If you want to only build a box for one of the supported virtualization platforms (e.g. only build the VMware box), add `--only=vmware-iso` to the `packer build` command:

     $ packer build --only=vmware-iso centos7.json